Interfaith Prison MinistryI Visited You In Prison And...

 Photojournal by Dr. Lo Sprague

-After learning about the spiritual journey of each of the monks and chaplains as well as the incarcerated population in Southern California’s prisons and jails, we eagerly joined in a heart-felt letter writing and sharing of greetings in cards that the monks would later disperse to the prison and jail populations.
+After learning about the spiritual journey of each of the monks and chaplains as well as the incarcerated population in Southern California’s prisons and jails, we eagerly joined in letter writing and sharing of greetings in cards that the monks would later disperse to the prison and jail populations.